-Below we will examine a use case for a large firm, whose name we are withholding for confidentiality reasons, which opted for DRP in a private cloud hosted and managed by Orange Business Services using Zerto technology.
+Below we will examine a use case for a large firm, whose name we are withholding for confidentiality reasons, which opted for DRP in a private cloud hosted and managed by Orange Business using Zerto technology.

 Case study of a cloud-based DRP